 Applicants will have approximately 30 days from receipt of the Concept Paper Encourage/Discourage notification on EERE Exchange to prepare and submit a Full Application.
-Regardless of the date the applicant receives the i.
-Full Application Content Requirements

-Encourage/Discourage notification, the submission deadline for the Full Application remains the date and time stated on the FOA cover page.
+Regardless of the date the applicant receives the Encourage/Discourage notification, the submission deadline for the Full Application remains the date and time stated on the FOA cover page.